M-o-a-T/moat-kv/docs/source/tutorial.rst

    one $ distkv client log dest /var/local/lib/distkv.$(date +%Y%m%d).state

 This command writes the current state to this file.
-The server keeps it open and appends new records to it.
-The ``log dest`` has options to either not start with a complete state dump, or to just write a one-shot dump.
+The server keeps the file open and appends new records to it.
+The ``log dest`` has options to either write an incremental change record, or to just write a one-shot dump.

 When you need to restart your DistKV system from scratch, simply pass the newest saved state file::